 Sparta is a very small village located in the state of Michigan.
 With a population of 4,311 people and two constituent neighborhoods, Sparta is the 227th largest community in Michigan.

 Sparta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sparta is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sparta who work in office and administrative support (13.78%), maintenance occupations (8.86%), and sales jobs (7.31%).
+There are especially a lot of people living in Sparta who work in office and administrative support (12.81%), sales jobs (10.36%), and healthcare (6.95%).

+Sparta is a somewhat ethnically-diverse village.
 The people who call Sparta home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sparta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sparta include Irish, Dutch, English, and French .
+The greatest number of Sparta residents report their race to be White, followed by Asian.
+Important ancestries of people in Sparta include Dutch, Irish, English, and Polish.

 The most common language spoken in Sparta is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Arabic.